prashishh/FireGist-Bookmarks/README.md

 FireGist-Bookmarks
 ==================

-Send all your Firefox Browser Bookmarks to a Gist!
+Basically the idea is to send all your Firefox/Chrome Bookmarks to a Github Gist!

+Anyone up for this?
+Ping me @prashishh